 The platform was first created in 2009 as a simple status-sharing application.

-Developers want a platform where people can stay connected with each other but the problem was how to generate revenue for running their expenses.
+Developers want a platform where people can stay connected with each other but the problem is how to generate revenue for running their expenses.

-As you can see the WhatsApp is ads-free and even they don’t charge a single penny.
+As you can see WhatsApp is ads-free and even they don’t charge a single penny.

 After that, they get some money for their expenses.
 Their basic expenses were about managing the data, server cost, sending the verification messages, etc.

-WhatsApp got its first round of funding was $250K by five ex-yahoo.
+WhatsApp got its first round of funding was $250K from five ex-yahoo.

 After that, the second and the third funding by Sequoia Venture invested a total of 60 million dollars (8 million in 2011 and 52 million in 2013).

-This was the revenue generated at the initial stages for running the 50 staff employe.
+This was the revenue generated at the initial stages of running the 50 staff employees.
 Later after a year, Facebook bought WhatsApp in February 2014.

-Now all the employees came into the Facebook payroll and now WhatsApp completely under Facebook inc.
+Now all the employees come into the Facebook payroll and WhatsApp is completely under Facebook Inc.

 Now a small company acquired by a big giant.
 The complete rights of WhatsApp shifted to Facebook.

-Now, Facebook using the platform for user data generation, and also facebook monitor the behavior of users, according to their behavior facebook shows the ads to the users.
+Now, Facebook uses the platform for user data generation, and Facebook monitors the behavior of users, According to their behavior Facebook shows ads to the users.

 Want to learn more?